Premium lots from the upper segment of Schulman auctions

 Schulman b.v., Auction 365, Lot 1866

-An exceptional piece of design, weighed at the weight of ten ducats.
-The combination of design, size and origin places this object in the highest segment of Zeeland's currency.
+An exceptional pattern piece, struck at the weight of ten ducats.
+The combination of design, size and provenance places this object in the highest echelon of Zeeland's coinage.

 Transylvania — 3 Ducats 1694